coderefinery/installation/content/shell-and-git.md

 ### Step 4: Two more settings for Windows only

-We have found that these two settings prevent warnings and/or seeing no output in some commands on Windows.
+We have found that these two settings prevent warnings and/or seeing no output in some commands on Windows (no need to run these on macOS or Linux).
 At the bottom of this page we motivate in more detail what these two do:

 ```console
 $ git config --global core.autocrlf false